ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 # Analyze metrics for an app that is deployed in a Kubernetes cluster
 {: #kubernetes_cluster}

-Use this tutorial to learn how to configure a cluster to forward metrics to the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix_notm}}.
+Use this tutorial to learn how to configure a cluster to forward metrics to the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 You can use the IBM Cloud Monitoring with Sysdig service to monitor Kubernetes clusters.